Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 * Gaussian:  Gaussian elimination with partial pivoting.

-* FeStiff: compute the stiffness matrix, for the Poisson equation, discretized with P2 finite elements on triangles.
+* FeStiff: compute the stiffness matrix  for the Poisson equation, discretized with P2 finite elements on triangles.

 *  Weno: a classical solver for hyperbolic equations, in